Nithur-M/work-from-anywhere/developer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
                 <p>CloudLinux is a global remote-first company.
 We are driven by our principles: Do the right thing, employees first, we are remote first, and&nbsp;we deliver high volume, low-cost Linux infrastructure and security products that help companies to increase the efficiency of their operations.
-Every person on our team supports each other and does what we can to ensure we all are successful.&nbsp;</p><p>We are truly a great place to work. </p><p>As an Engineer in the Innovation Release Engineering Team, you'll play a vital role in our department.
+Every person on our team supports each other and does what we can to ensure we all are successful.&nbsp;</p><p>We are truly a great place to work. </p><p>Join our dynamic team in the Release Engineering Department where we take charge of supporting a wide range of system programs.
+From the Linux kernel to OpenSSL, and from Python to PHP interpreters, we've got it all covered.
+Our department handles the entire pipeline, from finding vulnerabilities to building, testing, and distributing packages.
+Here, you'll have the perfect opportunity to enhance your expertise in Linux, security, and packaging. </p><p>As an Engineer in the Innovation Release Engineering Team, you'll play a vital role in our department.
 Your focus will be on developing, prototyping, enhancing, and supporting software solutions that aim to improve internal company processes.
 We're looking for someone who brings a combination of creativity, technical expertise, and a problem-solving mindset to deliver reliable and efficient solutions that can be scaled across the entire company.</p><h3></h3><p><strong>Key Responsibilities:</strong></p><ul> <li> <strong>Develop Software Solutions:</strong> You'll be responsible for designing and implementing software solutions that streamline internal processes, enhance efficiency, and contribute to cost reduction.
 Your work will support the company's scaling efforts.</li> <li> <strong>Prototype Development:</strong> You'll creatively approach problem-solving by developing multiple prototypes for the same issue.
 This will enable the team to explore various solutions and select the most effective one.</li> <li> <strong>Solution Enhancement and Support:</strong> You'll take ownership of refining prototypes, enhancing their functionality, ensuring their reliability, and offering support as these solutions are adopted by various teams within the company.</li> <li> <strong>Problem Investigation:</strong> It'll be your responsibility to proactively identify and investigate issues that arise during development and in deployed solutions.
-You'll employ up-to-date technologies and best practices to find innovative solutions.</li> <li> <strong>Collaboration and Innovation:</strong> You'll work closely with team members and stakeholders across the company to understand needs, gather feedback, and continuously improve our solutions and processes.</li> </ul><h3>Requirements: </h3><p><strong>To excel in this role, you need:</strong></p><ul> <li>At least 4 years of hands-on experience in Python programming.</li> <li>Proficiency in System programming, including Sockets, filesystem, and process management.</li> <li>A strong command over the GNU/Linux operating system and shell scripting abilities.</li> <li>Experience with git-based development processes.</li> <li>Familiarity with PyTest.</li> <li>Intermediate level of English language proficiency.</li> <li>Knowledge of relation databases, along with familiarity in the SQL language (PostgreSQL would be perfect).</li> </ul><p></p><p><strong>It would be great if you also have:</strong></p><ul> <li>Familiarity with Ansible, Jenkins, Docker.</li> <li>Experience in rpm/deb package management (writing rpm spec, deb rules).</li> <li>Capability of performing basic DevOps operations, like setting up testing and production environments.</li> </ul><p></p><p><strong>In addition, it is essential that you:</strong></p><ul> <li>Are quick to learn and proactive.</li> <li>Possess a high level of self-motivation and determination to accomplish set goals.</li> <li>Can independently analyze tasks and identify optimal solutions.</li> <li>Excel in collaboration and thrive in team-based environments.</li> <li>Have the versatility to switch between robust production development and speedy rough prototype implementation.</li> </ul><h3>Benefits: </h3><p><strong>What's in it for you?</strong></p><ul> <li>A focus on professional development; </li> <li>Interesting and challenging projects</li> <li> Flexible working hours</li> <li>Paid one month of vacation per year and unlimited sick leave</li> <li>Medical insurance reimbursement</li> <li>Co-working and gym/sports reimbursement</li> <li>The opportunity to receive a reward for the most innovative idea that the company can patent</li> </ul><p></p><p><em>By applying for this position, you agree with </em><a href="https://cloudlinux.com/privacy-policy" rel="nofollow noreferrer noopener" class="external"><em>Cloudlinux Privacy Policy</em></a><em> and give us your consent to maintain and process your personal data with this respect.
+You'll employ up-to-date technologies and best practices to find innovative solutions.</li> <li> <strong>Collaboration and Innovation:</strong> You'll work closely with team members and stakeholders across the company to understand needs, gather feedback, and continuously improve our solutions and processes.</li> </ul><h3>Requirements: </h3><p><strong>To excel in this role, you need:</strong></p><ul> <li>At least 4 years of hands-on experience in Python programming.</li> <li>Proficiency in System programming, including Sockets, filesystem, and process management.</li> <li>Experience with multithreading/multiprocessing/asyncio</li> <li>A strong command over the GNU/Linux operating system and shell scripting abilities.</li> <li>Experience with git-based development processes.</li> <li>Familiarity with PyTest.</li> <li>Intermediate level of English language proficiency.</li> <li>Knowledge of relation databases, along with familiarity in the SQL language (PostgreSQL would be perfect).</li> </ul><p></p><p><strong>It would be great if you also have:</strong></p><ul> <li>Familiarity with Ansible, Jenkins, Docker.</li> <li>Experience in rpm/deb package management (writing rpm spec, deb rules).</li> <li>Capability of performing basic DevOps operations, like setting up testing and production environments.</li> </ul><p></p><p><strong>In addition, it is essential that you:</strong></p><ul> <li>Are quick to learn and proactive.</li> <li>Possess a high level of self-motivation and determination to accomplish set goals.</li> <li>Can independently analyze tasks and identify optimal solutions.</li> <li>Excel in collaboration and thrive in team-based environments.</li> <li>Have the versatility to switch between robust production development and speedy rough prototype implementation.</li> </ul><h3>Benefits: </h3><p><strong>What's in it for you?</strong></p><ul> <li>A focus on professional development; </li> <li>Interesting and challenging projects</li> <li> Flexible working hours</li> <li>Paid one month of vacation per year and unlimited sick leave</li> <li>Medical insurance reimbursement</li> <li>Co-working and gym/sports reimbursement</li> <li>The opportunity to receive a reward for the most innovative idea that the company can patent</li> </ul><p></p><p><em>By applying for this position, you agree with </em><a href="https://cloudlinux.com/privacy-policy" rel="nofollow noreferrer noopener" class="external"><em>Cloudlinux Privacy Policy</em></a><em> and give us your consent to maintain and process your personal data with this respect.
 Please read our Privacy Policy for more information.</em></p>
                 </details>
                 </td>
             </tr>,<tr>